-Greenhouse Gases The proposed Project and both alternatives would generate emissions of greenhouse gases (GHG) that would exceed the LAHD's threshold of zero increase.
+Greenhouse Gases The proposed Project and alternatives would generate emissions of greenhouse gases (GHG) that would exceed the LAHD's threshold of zero increase.
 Accordingly, the proposed Project and alternatives would have significant impacts related to GHGs (GHG-1).
 The mitigation measures that would be applied to the proposed Project and the Reduced Project Alternative would not reduce GHG emissions to less than significant, and no mitigation can be applied to the No Project Alternative.
-Accordingly, impacts after mitigation of the proposed Project and alternatives would remain significant and unavoidable.
-The No Project Alternative would conflict with state and local plans and policies aimed at reducing GHG emissions through more efficient transportation of goods (GHG-2).
-Because no mitigation can be applied to the No Project Alternative, impacts would remain significant and unavoidable.
+Accordingly, impacts after mitigation of the proposed Project and alternatives under GHG-1 would remain significant and unavoidable.
+Climate change is projected to cause sea level rise that could cause inundation of the site.
+While future studies may find that those projections are invalid, the available information indicates that the impact is significant.
+No feasible mitigation is available to prevent that inundation; accordingly, impacts remain significant and unavoidable.
+The No Project would not be consistent with state and local plans and policies to reduce GHG emissions (GHG-2), which constitutes a significant impact, and no mitigation can be applied to reduce that impact.

-Land Use The No Project Alternative would be inconsistent with LAHD goals with respect to avoiding or mitigating environmental impacts associated with moving goods (LU-2).
-No mitigation can be applied to the No Project Alternative to reduce this impact to less than significant.
-Accordingly, the impact would remain significant and unavoidable.
-Both the proposed Project and the Reduced Project Alternative would have a significant secondary impact on land uses (LU-4) in the project area as a result of significant air and noise impacts.
+Land Use Both the proposed Project and the Reduced Project Alternative would have a significant secondary impact on land uses (LU-4) in the project area as a result of significant air and noise impacts.
 The mitigation measures that would be applied to the proposed Project and the Reduced Project Alternative would not reduce these impacts to less than significant.
 Accordingly, impacts after mitigation would remain significant and unavoidable.
+The No Project's inconsistency with the environmental goals of the relevant plans and policies would constitute a significant impact (LU-2), and no mitigation can be applied to reduce that impact.